 Businessmen are always market players.
 They have huge competition from other businessmen.
 Entrepreneurs are market leaders.
 They always lead the market with new things and they don’t have competition.
 Also, entrepreneurs create new markets and businessmen play the new markets that entrepreneurs create.

 Example: A businessman who owns a well-established chain of supermarkets operates within an existing market.
 Their goal can be to keep up a competitive advantage.
 They increase their market share and adhere to changing consumer tastes.
-In contrast, an entrepreneur starting a renewable energy startup seeks to revolutionize the energy sector, develop a fresh market niche centered on sustainability, and position their organization as a market leader.
+In contrast, an entrepreneur starting a renewable energy startup seeks to revolutionize the energy sector, develop a fresh market niche centred on sustainability, and position their organization as a market leader.

 07. Mindset and Approach